-The 2016 Senior Lien Bonds will mature on January 1 of the years and in the amounts shown on the inside front cover pages hereof and will be dated as of their date of delivery.
-The 2016 Senior Lien Bonds will bear a fixed rate of interest until their final maturity or earlier redemption at the rates per annum set forth on the inside front cover pages hereof.
-Interest on the Senior Lien Bonds is payable January 1 and July 1 of each year commencing July 1, 2017.
+South and the second 1011 - 28 J. M. and the second second the 2017 Senior Lien Bonds will mature on January 1 of the years and in the amounts shown on the inside front cover pages hereof and will be dated as of their date of delivery.
+The 2017 Senior Lien Bonds, will bear a fixed rate of interest until their final maturity or earlier, redemption at the rates per annum set forth on the inside front cover pages hereof.)
+Interest on the Senior Lien Bonds is payable on January 1 and July 1 of each year commencing January 1, 2018.